byuflowlab/FastMultipole/docs/src/advanced_usage_2.md

 ## Satisfying an Error Tolerance

 `FastMultipole` can be configured to satisfy an error tolerance by dynamically adjusting the expansion order of each multipole-to-local transformation to the smallest integer that satisfies the tolerance, according to an error prediction.
-Users can indicate their desired error tolerance via the keyword argument `ε_tol` in the `fmm!` function.
+Users can indicate their desired error tolerance via the keyword argument `error_tolerance` in the `fmm!` function.
 A value of `nothing` indicates no error tolerance, in which case the expansion order is fixed at whatever is passed as the `expansion_order` keyword.
-Otherwise, `ε_tol` should inherit from the `ErrorMethod` abstract type.
+Otherwise, `error_tolerance` should inherit from the `ErrorMethod` abstract type.
 The chosen type will determine how the error is predicted, and hence how the expansion order is chosen.
 Choices include:

 - `PowerAbsolutePotential{tolerance}`: Constrains the magnitude of the potential error to be less than `tolerance` using a radially invariant upper bound.
 - `PowerAbsoluteGradient{tolerance}`: Constrains the magnitude of the vector field error to be less than `tolerance` using a radially invariant upper bound.